abikesa/ai/README.md

          - medical risk
       - geographic analysis
          - shortest paths for donor identification
+         - Which geographic area does this paper target?
+            - India?
+            - Or is it generalizable to any allocation system in the world?
+            - What aspects of the simulation address this?
+            - Maybe use an already published paper as a template
+              - There are US papers focusing on Geography
+              - Are there any papers from India on Geography
+              - What really is new here?
+        - Condense your content into simple clinical format: Apollonian surface
+        - May provide supplements with technical details: Dionysian undercurrents

       - MCHH-HELM model
          - refines donor-recipient matching using deep learning techniques
       - `novel` genetic algorithm-based optimal allocation strategy